 The band toured relentlessly in its early years, opening for other American bands and later performing as a headliner act after gaining exposure on the Flip Your Wig tour with fellow Minneapolis band Hüsker Dü in early 1986.
 Their onstage swagger, scruffy Midwestern appearance and extremely loud, frenetic sound, mixing tuneful but unrestrained punk, hardcore, 1970s rock, country and self-effacing kitsch impressed audiences and stood out from alternative rock bands of the time.
 The band would be described as a "grunge precursor", a claim often recited in comparisons between pre-Nirvana Minneapolis and Seattle bands.

-After playing a series of acoustic shows in the early 1990s, they were picked up by 'Columbia Records'.
+After playing a series of acoustic shows in the early 1990s, Soul Asylum were picked up by 'Columbia Records'.

 Their most popular album was 1992's Grave Dancers Union.

-On January 20, 1993, the group performed at the first inauguration of United States President Bill Clinton.
+On January 20, 1993, Soul Asylum performed at the first inauguration of United States President Bill Clinton.
 Later that year, they performed Sexual Healing for the AIDS benefit album No Alternative, produced by the Red Hot Organization.

 Joey Huffman (keyboards) joined in the summer of 1993; he toured with the band until joining Matchbox Twenty in 1998.